Anotnio-Lu/Module-07---Project-1/README.md

 ![RepairFind Landing Page](images/readmeLandingPageDefault.png)

-- loacl search preserves search history
+From the landing page, users are able to view their search history, which is preserved using local storage.
+Users are able to clear their search history by clicking the "clear history" button.

 ## Development